-||Optional The command or program to be executed as a child process, specified as a quoted string.
-If you omit oscommand, $ZF(-1) launches the operating system shell.|
+|program||Optional — The operating system command or program to be executed as a child process, specified as a quoted string.
+If you omit program, $ZF(-1) launches the operating system shell.|

 $ZF(-1) returns the following status codes:

 It returns 0 if the child process executed successfully.

 It returns a positive integer based on the exit status error code issued by the operating system shell.
 This integer exit status code value is determined by the host operating system.
-For example, for most Windows command syntax errors, $ZF(-1)
+For example, for most Windows command syntax errors, $ZF(-1) returns 1.